Conductive hearing loss: External ear

+An illustration of a typical eardrum compared to a perforated eardrum.

 Middle ear

-Fluid accumulation is the most common cause of conductive hearing loss in the middle ear, especially in children.
+Fluid accumulation is the most common cause of CHL in the middle ear, especially in children.
 Major causes are ear infections or conditions that block the eustachian tube, such as allergies or tumors.
 Blocking of the eustachian tube leads to decreased pressure in the middle ear relative to the external ear, and this causes decreased motion of both the ossicles and the tympanic membrane.